quicwg/multipath/draft-ietf-quic-multipath.md

 MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.
 Receipt of PATH_AVAILABLE, PATH_STANDBY, PATH_ABANDON or MP_ACK frames
-that uses a Path ID that is larger than the announced Path ID MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+that uses a Path ID that is larger than the announced Path ID MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.

 Loss or reordering can cause an endpoint to receive a MAX_PATHS frame with a smaller Path ID than was previously received.
 MAX_PATHS frames that